 - Base Plates: This is the part of the truck that is connected directly to the board using hardware bolts.

 - Hangers: This is the part of the truck that acts as an axle by pivoting on the base plate.
-It is also what holds the wheels in their place.
+It is also what holds the wheels in place.

 - Bushings: Bushings are rubber pads that sit between the kingpin, the base plate, and hangers on the truck.
 Each truck is going to have two bushings.
 The harder the bushing is, the more difficult it is going to be for the rider to turn.
 However, stiffer bushings will provide more return energy.